flowtsohg/mdx-m3-viewer/README.md

 #### Extending

 It is possible to extend the viewer with new model and texture formats, also without editing the library itself.
-The registerModelHandler, registerModelInstanceHandler, and registerTextureHandler, register a new handler for the given file extension.
+The registerModelHandler, and registerTextureHandler, register a new handler for the given file extension.

 The handlers must conform to specific APIs.

 Model:

-* `Constructor(binaryReader, textureMap)`
+* `Constructor(binaryReader, textureMap, context)`
 * `render(instance, context)`
 * `renderEmitters(instance, context)`
 * `renderBoundingShapes(instance, context)`
-* `renderColor(instance, color)`
+* `renderColor(instance, color, context)`
 * `getName()`
 * `getAttachment(id)`
 * `getCamera(id)`